 The Werewolf Caper:

 Well, this one has now been shoved down the track to the point that I think we may be getting rather close to the station.
-I’ve also finally put this one back into the main collection again.
-Even though it does spend a great deal of time tracing the progression and development of the sequential theories related to the issue through several of its earlier interpretations — ones that Rowling either foreclosed upon, or that I finally just abandoned because they didn’t completely answer the question.
+I’ve also put this one back into the main collection again.
+Even though it does spend a great deal of time tracing the progression and development of the sequential theories related to the issue through several of its earlier interpretations — all ones that Rowling either foreclosed upon, or that I finally just abandoned because they didn’t completely answer the question.

 But I really do think that I have finally figured it out.
 (Actually I think I did so some time ago.
 But it took moving the whole site into a different website building program to produce a compelling opportunity to be worth having to redo all the sidebars.)

-The readers of the Harry Potter series have known about the werewolf caper ever since 1999, when PoA was released and Remus Lupin and Sirius Black finally filled Harry in on just why Snape had spent the first three books behaving like an arsehole to Harry (even as he was trying to save his life), and gave us the story behind the “official” reason that Snape hated Harry’s father (given to us by Dumbledore back in book 1).
-Not coincidentally, this explanation also very economically covered the probable cause of Snape’s detestation for Lupin and his loathing of Sirius Black.
+The readers of the Harry Potter series have known about the werewolf caper ever since 1999, when PoA was released and Remus Lupin and Sirius Black finally filled Harry in on just why Snape had spent the first three books behaving like an arsehole to Harry (even as he was trying to save the kid’s life), and gave us the story behind the “official” reason that Snape hated Harry’s father (given to us by Dumbledore back in book 1).
+Not coincidentally, this explanation also very economically covered the probable cause of Snape’s detestation for Lupin and his outright loathing of Sirius Black.